 However, a successful model emerged in 2016 when Continental Development replaced a commercial building at the northwest corner of Main Street and Cassady Avenue.
-The resulting Gramercy project, now home to four luxury condominiums, Gramercy Books, and Kittie's Cakes café and bakery, demonstrated what can be achieved on a site of just one-third of an acre.
+The resulting Gramercy project, now home to four luxury condominiums, Gramercy Books, and Kittie's Café, demonstrated what can be achieved on a site of just one-third of an acre site.